 So what’s so good about these trains?

-Well, the fact that they’re so small means that you can normally build a huge train layout on something as big as a coffee table or even smaller.
+Well, the fact that they’re so small means that you can normally build a huge train layout or a complex train layout on something as big as a coffee table or even smaller.
 These trains are normally about the size of your finger or a little bigger, so you can imagine how much space you’d have on your computer desk right now!

 As they’re so small, however, you do need to keep in mind that some of them might lack the detail you’d find in an HO scale train, so do your research on the different types of N scale brands out there, because there are some really nice ones!